gezellii/design/content/work/track.md

 <img src="https://user-images.githubusercontent.com/52693877/240936098-3879da7d-891e-4dc6-b8f8-62ba4f6dbfdb.png" width="100%" >

-But data PMs are not 100% sure about this approach, so we need to verify its feasibility in user research, and they are open to better solutions.

-We also aligned our responsibilities and cooperation method.
-My partner is a former engineer and new to PM position, she made it clear that she will focus on the **data structure design**, insuring **dev resources**, and communication with other stakeholders.
-So I was supposed to design the **workflows** as well as **UI/UX**.
+To ensure smooth collaboration, we have defined our **responsibilities** and **cooperation methods**.
+My partner, a former engineer transitioning to a PM role, will primarily handle the data structure design, resource allocation, and communication with other stakeholders.
+Meanwhile, I'm going to designing the workflows and ensuring usibility.

 ### Step 2: Figure Out real User Needs Through Contextual Inquiry

-To limit the length of this article, I'll just narrow down the narrative scope to **Creation & Management** flow, whose main users are FPM & BI & Data PM.
+To limit the length of this article, I'll just narrow down the narrative scope to Creation & Management flow, whose main users are FPM & BI & Data PM.

-In this step, I intend to **clarify user intentions and task details** with target user groups.
-Also to find answers to my questions generated in Step 1:
+In this step, my focus was on gaining clarity regarding **user intentions and task details** by engaging with the target user groups.
+Additionally, I aimed to find answers to the questions that arose in Step 1.

-I invited data PM and FE dev to join some of my observation sessions so I can cover more potential issues.
+ I invited the data PM and FE dev to participate in several observation sessions.
+This allowed us to address a broader range of potential issues.
 We got a long [observation record](https://docs.google.com/spreadsheets/d/1szDVD3wMfF-gcHMUBiAo4EW2-J4p72SOqR61KNT2Mmg/edit?usp=sharing) and some key insights here:

-#### 1. Tasks for each roles are quite different:
+#### 1.Varied Tasks for Different Roles:

-  * FPMs are supposed to create position info because they are the business owner and know the content best;
+  * **FPMs**: as the business owners with a deep understanding of the content, are primarily responsible for creating position information.
-  * BI & PA do most of the analysis work, they are supposed to design high-quality tracking events for SQL queries and are able to reuse across features; batch editing is important for them;
+  * **BI & PA**: handle extensive analysis work and are responsible for designing high-quality tracking events for SQL queries that can be reused across features.
+Batch editing is particularly important for them.
-  * Data PM: Approve/reject new tracking requests; They are the only ones who define new operation;
+  * **Data PM**: Approve/reject new tracking requests; and they are the sole role in defining new operations.

-#### 2. Frequency of updates on each data point are also different:
+#### 2. Different Frequencies of Data Point Updates:

-  * Register new position is quite rare so usually we don't change the Page_level & Section_level info;
+  * Registering new positions is relatively **rare**.
+People don't Usually change the Page_level & Section_level info;
-  * Most of the tracking updates happened at **Target_level**, eg: update data field;
+  * Most of the tracking updates occur at the Target_level, involving **frequent** modifications to specific data fields.

-#### 3. Migration is a must for all business groups:
+#### 3. Necessity of Migration for All Business Groups:

-  * All teams have a large number of tracking in use and will continue to use them, but they also admit that there are too many aborted trackings in the system that are almost impossible to weed out.
+  * All teams rely heavily on existing tracking data and will continue to do so.

+  * However, there is a consensus among teams that there are numerous abandoned or **outdated trackings** within the system that are challenging to identify and remove.

 I also got answers for my previous questions: